AraneaDev/accountant/docs/resolvers.md

 The default resolver uses the `Request::fullUrl()` method to get the current URL (including any query strings).

 ::: tip
-You can generate a skeleton `UrlResolver` class with the `php artisan make:url-resolver` command.
+You can generate a skeleton `UrlResolver` class with the `php artisan accountant:url-resolver` command.
 :::

 Here's a resolver example where query strings are not included.